francescogerardomarra/its/modulo26/4_security.md

 - **Session Creation**: A session is created when there is no existing session cookie (`JSESSIONID`).
 - **Session Reuse**: If the client sends a valid `JSESSIONID` cookie, the existing session will be reused without creating a new one.
-- **Stateless Authentication**: Even though mechanisms like Basic Authentication are stateless, Spring Security ensures that a session will be created if necessary.
+- **Stateless Authentication**: Even though mechanisms like Basic Authentication are stateless, Spring Security ensures that a session will be created.

 This behavior ensures that sessions are always available, providing more flexibility in scenarios where you want to keep track of user sessions even for stateless requests.